aws/aws-sdk-go-v2/content/en/docs/middleware.md

 ## Attaching Middleware to a Specific Operation

 You can attach your custom step middleware to a specific client operation by modifying the client's `APIOptions` member using the variadic argument list for an operation.
-For example, to attach the `defaultBucket` middleware to only
-{{% alias service=S3 %}} `GetObject` operation:
+The following examples attaches the `defaultBucket` middleware to a specific {{% alias service=S3 %}} `GetObject` operation invocation:

 ```go
 import "github.com/aws/aws-sdk-go-v2/aws"